iskmz/TFO_TwitterFeedsOrganizer/README.md

 clone repo and simply open <b>TFO.html</b> and browse as you wish

-once opened it can be added to a bookmark in your browser for fast access
+once opened it can be added as a bookmark in your browser for fast access

 to add/remove tabs and user-accounts (twitter timelines) edit the file <b>TFO_Data.js</b> as described in the file itself